jharris1993/micropython-gigglebot/docs/source/sensors-tutorial.rst

 This is how to use this project:

 #.
 Start GiggleBot and wait for sleepy face to appear on the Micro:Bit.
 #.
-Press button A to start the Chase the Light game (heart will replace the sleepy face).
+Press *button A* to start the Chase the Light game (heart will replace the sleepy face).
 #.
 Chase the light as long as you want.
 #.
-Press button B to stop the GiggleBot and display sleepy face again.
+Press *button B* to stop the GiggleBot and display sleepy face again.

 First, a bit of explanation on the algorithm being used here.

 On starting the GiggleBot, the Micro:Bit will:

 #.
-Assign a value to the `diff` variable (here it is using 10).
+Assign a value to the ``diff`` variable (here it is using 10).
 #.
 Display a sleepy face image.
 #.
 Resets whatever readings from the buttons it might have had.
 #.
 Start a forever loop.

-This forever loop only waits for one thing: for the user to press button A, and that's when the light chasing begins.
+This forever loop only waits for one thing: for the user to press *button A*, and that's when the light chasing begins.

-As soon as button A is pressed, the Micro:Bit will display a heart as it's quite happy to be active!
+As soon as *button A* is pressed, the Micro:Bit will display a heart as it's quite happy to be active!
 And then it starts a second forever loop!
 This second forever loop is the actual Light Chasing game.
-It will end when button B is pressed by the user.
+It will end when *button B* is pressed by the user.

 How to Chase a Light:

 #.
 Take reading from both light sensors.
 #.
 Print the readings every 50 ms.
 #.
-Compare the readings, using `diff` to allow for small variations.
+Compare the readings, using ``diff`` to allow for small variations.
 You will most likely get absolutely identical readings, even if the light is mostly equal.
 Using a differential value helps stabilize the behavior.
 You can adapt to your own lighting conditions by changing this value.
 #.
-If the right sensor reads more than the left sensor plus the `diff` value, then we know it's brighter to the right.
+If the right sensor reads more than the left sensor plus the ``diff`` value, then we know it's brighter to the right.
 Turn right.
 #.
-If the left sensor reads more than the right sensor plus the `diff` value, then it's brighter to the left.
+If the left sensor reads more than the right sensor plus the ``diff`` value, then it's brighter to the left.
 Turn left.
 #.
 If there isn't that much of a difference between the two sensors, go straight.
 #.
-If button B gets pressed at any time, stop the robot, change sleepy face, and get out of this internal loop.
+If *button B* gets pressed at any time, stop the robot, change sleepy face, and get out of this internal loop.
 The code will fall back to the first loop, ready for another game.